Last Updated on

 You may not have thought about the fact why water towers are so high.
 Well, the reason is that they need to provide proper water pressure.
 It is a curiosity, however, that a water tower must be higher than the highest building in the area belonging to the tower – this is why water towers are built at the top of hills or really high places.

 Tap water gets in your flat from water towers.
 The highest water reservoir of Hungary is in Budapest, in the core of the Gellért mountain, and it can store 110,000 cubic meters of water.
 Budapest is supplied with clean drinking water from here.

 How hard is the Hungarian tap water?

-In most part of Hungary middle-hard and hard water can be found which is beneficial from health perspective.
+In most parts of Hungary middle-hard and hard water can be found which is beneficial from a health perspective.

-The cause why tap water is hard is calcium and magnesium which are important minerals.
+The hardness of tap water is due to the presence of calcium and magnesium which are important minerals.
 Calcium is necessary for developing healthy teeth and bones – the daily calcium need of an adult is 800-1000 mg.

-Magnesium, besides also being invaluable in the development of bones, supports the cardiovascular system and the nerve system – the daily magnesium need of an adult is 400-600 mg.
+Besides being invaluable in the development of bones, magnesium also supports the cardiovascular system and the nervous system – the daily magnesium need of an adult is 400-600 mg.

 Mineral water vs tap water – the eternal question